 Everybody was at ease when we were settled comfortably inside the Cotai Jet.
-The navigation time is approximately one hour so we reached Macau at 10 in the morning.
+The navigation time is approximately one hour, so we reached Macau at 10 in the morning.

 We boarded a shuttle bus to Grand Lisboa, which we pre-determined as the nearest stop to our accommodation in Macau, the San Nam Pan Hotel.
 Later in our tour, we realized that Grand Emperor’s shuttle is even a closer option.
 By the way, there are two Grand Lisboa Shuttle buses; one will drop you in front of the old Lisboa and the other will drop you in front of the casino, so minors (below 21 years old) were not allowed to hop on the latter.

-My experience in Macau was a big proof that a large group is hard to manage and not sticking to the plan messes up everything.
+My experience in Macau was a big proof that a large group is hard to manage, and not sticking to the plan messes up everything.
 I will not mention every detail but allow me to tell you one example.
-While we were settling our bills at San Nam Pan Hotel (yes, they have this pay before you sleep policy), we ask the caretaker, or should I say, the receptionist if she could suggest some good places to eat.
+While we were settling our bills at San Nam Pan Hotel (yes, they have this pay before you sleep policy), we asked the caretaker, or should I say, the receptionist if she could suggest some good places to eat.
 Everybody was paying attention when she told us to check on a certain noodle house inside Grand Emperor.
-She even told us directions, etc. And then, for some reasons, we changed plans and decided to go to Senado Square and look for a place to eat there.
-Unfortunately, this wasn’t cascaded to everybody or some were just not paying attention.
+She even told us directions, etc. And then, for some reasons, we changed plans and decided to go to Senado Square and look for a place to eat from there.
+Unfortunately, that wasn’t cascaded to everybody or some were just not paying attention.

-When we started walking along Avenida De D. Joao IV (where San Nam Pan is located) towards Avenida Do Infante D. Henrique (where Senado Square is), some of us crossed Avenida Do Infante D. Henrique, wherein we were supposed to immediately turn right.
+When we started walking along Avenida De D. Joao IV (where San Nam Pan is located) towards Avenida Do Infante D. Henrique (where Senado Square is), some of us crossed Avenida Do Infante D. Henrique.
+We were supposed to immediately turn right.
 So I waved my hand to call them or get their attention.
 By doing so, I accidentally hit a man in the face (really hard) with my arms.
 I was so sorry and it was really embarrassing.

 When we were done with our photo sessions under the heat, we unanimously agreed to find a place to eat.
-Restaurants within Leal Senado are full including McDonald’s so we look for uncrowded options.
-While I was astray, they (my companies) found Cafe Quinella in a narrow street right beside the corner of McDonald’s.
-A friend texted me and I joined them there for our late lunch.
+Restaurants within Leal Senado are full including McDonald’s, so we look for uncrowded options.
+While I was astray, the rest of the group found Cafe Quinella along the narrow alley right beside the corner of McDonald’s.
+A friend texted me, and then I joined them there for our late lunch.

 We also tasted the green tea and cream cheese ice cream at Milk Top, which was just few blocks away from Cafe Quinella.

-Nobody in the group was willing to explore the area so I decided to go alone.
-Old cannons are everywhere.
-Mount Fortress also gave a 360 degree view of the city – no wonder why it once served as Macau’s prime defense.
-Sitting atop was a modern Macau Museum which walked me through the history of Macau and the Portuguese influences.
+Nobody in the group was willing to explore the area, so I decided to go alone.
+Old cannons were everywhere.
+Mount Fortress also gave a 360-degree view of the city; no wonder why it once served as Macau’s prime defense.
+Sitting atop was the modern Macau Museum which walked me through the history of Macau and the Portuguese influences.

 I went back to the hotel to reunite with the group.
 Along the way, I met the couple Karen and Jeff, who also went astray.
 By the way, they’re getting married this month end (September 2013).
 CONGRATULATIONS, guys!
 You may be “dozen-fruitful”!

-The night had gone so deep so we did not casino-hop, though I was tempted to visit the neighboring Galaxy Macau and City of Dreams, I just couldn’t leave the group.
+The night had gone so deep, so we did not casino-hop, though I was tempted to visit the neighboring Galaxy Macau and City of Dreams, I just couldn’t leave the group.